randyau/datawebring/README.md

 ## Daily Shuffling

-Traditionally, webrings acted like linked lists where for any given site, the next and previous sites were fixed.
+Traditionally, webrings acted like static linked lists where for any given site, the next and previous sites were fixed.
 Obviously this creates hotspots where a high traffic site would bias traffic towards its neighbors.
 To smooth things out, we've added a PRNG seeded to the date that shuffles the list in a consistent manner.
 That way the hot spots should be smooth over time while still giving visitors a consistent browsing experience that let's them walk the entire ring.